SteamJet Water Thruster Selected for Artemis II CubeSat Critical Orbit Correction

 Today, the space industry is developing rapidly, which presents additional challenges to academic programs.
 It is no longer sufficient to teach theory to students who train for careers in aerospace, satellite operations, and mission control.
 They need hands-on, practical experience with real CubeSat propulsion systems.
 However, many university programs still offer simulation-based learning in a classroom, which leads to a critical gap between education and actual spaceflight experience.

-Aerospace Education Gap
+The Aerospace Education Gap in CubeSat Propulsion

 Many universities worldwide provide excellent fundamental knowledge in orbital mechanics, control systems, satellite design, and mission planning.
 Students run simulations, model satellite behaviors, and plan maneuvers.
 But many recent graduates find themselves not fully prepared for real-world in-orbit operations.